 “As an educator for 12 years, I have never seen a children’s concert performed as appropriately as the one you did for us… Thank you again, and I only hope that we can go again and again.”

 —2nd grade teacher, Wilson K-8 School, Amphitheater

-The KinderKonzerts! program brings more than 3,200 students and 150 teachers in grades K – 2nd to the Tucson Symphony Center for performances by the TSO Chamber Orchestra.
+The KinderKonzerts! program brings more than 3,200 students and 150 teachers in grades K – 2nd to the Berger Performing Arts Center for performances by the TSO Chamber Orchestra.
 These 45-minute concerts utilize a variety of classical music to illustrate the annual theme, “Music Tells a Story.”
 The concert shows how music communicates with the listener to create a mood, sense of place, characters, and action, all to tell a story without words.
 The centerpiece of the performance is a musical enactment of a story by local author Susan Lowell, featuring the TSO String Quartet, with the music composed by Ilona Vukovic-Gay, TSO’s Assistant Principal Violist.